OpenEnergyPlatform/oedatamodel/README.md

 The technical documentation is provided in the form of [entity relationship models]() (ERM).
 There the structure of the data model is shown on the basis of tables with column names, data types and key attributes, as well as the relationships between tables.
 This information is important to understand the structure and to install the data model on a database such as [ProstgreSQL]().

 ## Datapackage
-To upload finished datasets to the OEP or to share the data outside of a database we use the [frictionless datapackage]().
+To upload finished datasets to the OEP or to share the data outside of a database we use the [frictionless datapackage]() format.
 A datapackage consists of a datapackage.json file that documents various metadata and the data structure.
 The data is stored as csv files.

-## Examples and FAQ
+## Examples
-To enhance the usability examples were created.
-On the one hand, there are example values for each table of the data model, which can be found in section Examples, and on the other hand, [template csv]() files have been created.
+To enhance the usability of the oedatamodel examples were created.
+On the one hand, there are descriptions and examples for each table of the oedatamodel concrete variation, which can be found [here](), and on the other hand, [template csv]() files have been created to ease the process of data creation.

+In addition, an example of a [correctly created datapackage]() is provided, since a very precise procedure is important when creating it.

 ## Release content
 The latest version can be found in the folder [oedatamodel/latest](https://github.com/OpenEnergyPlatform/oedatamodel/tree/develop/oedatamodel/latest).
 Each release contains: